Venice on a budget? Is that even possible?

 If you fly into Venice, you’ll land either at Venezia Marco Polo or Treviso airport.

 Arriving at Marco Polo, you have various options to get to Mestre or the historic center.
-The ATVO bus #35 takes you there in 20 to 30 minutes for 8 €uros one way or 15 €uros if you buy a roundtrip.
+The ATVO bus #35 takes you there in 20 to 30 minutes for 10 €uros one way or 18 €uros if you buy a roundtrip.
 An alternative is the ACTV-bus #5 going for the same price to Piazzale Roma and back.
-To get to Mestre, you take the ACTV-bus #15.
+To get from the Marco Polo Airport to Mestre, you take either a ATVO bus or the ACTV-bus #15.

 A far more spectacular way to travel from Marco Polo to the Centro Storico, Venice’s historic center, is by the Alilaguna boat.
 Especially on a sunny day, it’s just dreamy and actually the first beautiful sight of your beautiful vacation.